1947

 main construction of the house was complete with all openings glassed and doored (except one

 entry).
-In some areas of the house the walls were not plastered, painted, etc., and not all
+In some areas of the house, the walls were not plastered, painted, etc., and not all

 built-ins were completed.
-However the house certainly was livable and secure.
+However, the house was certainly livable and secure.
 The portions

-which were not completely "fitted out" but framed by 1950 were the "his" and "her" dressing
+which were not completely 'fitted out' but framed, by 1950, were the 'his' and 'her' dressing

 rooms off the master bedroom suite, master bathroom, and Jack's TWA/Aniline home office.

-with wood floors which are in poor shape currently due to leaks from the flat roof.
-Of credit to
+in poor shape (currently) due to leaks from the flat roof.
+Of credit to the Fryes- they built a

-the Fryes- they built a massive dwelling which has withstood the test of time in spite of the fact
+massive dwelling which has withstood the test of time, in spite of the fact, that the structure has

-that the structure has received virtually no maintenance for over 70 years!
-This is the true
+received virtually no maintenance for over 70 years!
+This is the true legacy of the Frye-

-legacy of the Frye- House of Apache Fires- the ruins of which will surely outlive us all!
+House of Apache Fires ruins which will surely outlive us all!

 The House of Apache Fires Grand Living Room Wing

-Both images aside were likely taken by the
+Both images (aside) were likely taken by the

 Fryes in the late 1940's.
 The photo directly